CiscoDevNet/virlutils/README.md

 Commands:
-  clear        clear the current lab ID cockpit      opens the Cockpit UI console      console for node definitions  manage image and node definitions down         stop a lab
+  clear        clear the current lab ID cockpit      opens the Cockpit UI command      send a command or config to a node (requires pyATS) console      console for node definitions  manage image and node definitions down         stop a lab